-3 Credits ■ Spring ■ CC-CT ■ CC-QR
+3 Credits - Spring - CC-CT - CC-OR

 A course designed to prepare students for the national ACE Personal Trainer certification.
 Students will be exposed to the most current and complete information, instructional techniques and professional skills personal trainers need to provide safe and effective exercise programs to their clients.
 Students will understand the basic principles and skills inherent to personal training.
-Skills prerequisites: ENG-020 and ENG-060.
-Prerequisites: Current CPR certification.
-AHS-142 or permission of the instructor.
+Skills prerequisite: ENG-020.
+Prerequisite: Current CPR certification, AHS-142, or permission of the instructor.